Annuity riders can help maximize the benefits annuites provide

 Many people are familiar with the concept of riders and how a rider pertains to homeowner’s insurance.
-For example, if a homeowner possesses valuable art investments, the homeowner may elect to purchase an insurance rider in order to gain extra coverage beyond a standard policy, just to protect their art investment.
+For example, if a homeowner possesses valuable art investments, the homeowner may elect to purchase an insurance rider to gain extra coverage beyond a standard policy, to protect their art investment.
 An annuity rider is similar, in that it can be purchased by the annuity holder and then be attached to an annuity.
-Whereas riders on insurance policies protect and insure property. annuity riders protect principal and income.
+Whereas riders on insurance policies protect and ensure the property.

 Another often seen annuity rider is a death benefit.
-If the policy owner dies, the person selected as a beneficiary will receive either all of the money in the account, or some guaranteed minimum (such as all purchase payments minus prior withdrawals).
+If the policy owner dies, the person selected as a beneficiary will receive either all of the money in the account or some guaranteed minimum (such as all purchase payments minus prior withdrawals).

 Annuity riders can be a valuable feature to add when making an annuity purchase.
 The rider can be tailored to the specific needs of a given purchaser.
-It is important to know the options available, as well as the possible advantages and disadvantages of any given annuity rider.
+It is essential to know the options available, as well as the possible advantages and disadvantages of any given annuity rider.
 The annuity purchaser must choose the annuity that best fits his or her future goals and expectations.

 Premium gift for you for registering for my newsletter